 JSM candidates are subject to the following limitations on course selection:

-- JSM candidates may not take any courses that are required as part of the first quarter of the first year of the JD curriculum and must petition for permission to take any courses that are required as part of the second quarter of the first year of the JD curriculum.
+- JSM candidates may not take any courses that are required as part of the first quarter of the first year of the JD curriculum and must petition for permission to take any courses that are required as part of the second or third quarters of the first year of the JD curriculum.

 - JSM candidates may not take any courses at other law schools.